ShayJordan/shay.github.io/_pages/about.md

 For more info 💁‍♂️
 ------

-For more information about me, view [my CV](/files/shay-jordan-cv.pdf), or visit my [LinkedIn page](https://www.linkedin.com/in/shayjordan/) and feel free to shoot me a message there.
+For more information about me, view [my CV](/files/shay-jordan-cv.pdf).